Neurological effects of hydrocodone.

 - Look for non-opioid therapy options first.

-- Talk to you about the risks and benefits of controlling pain with opioids.
+- Talk to patient about the risks and benefits of controlling pain with opioids.

 Naproxen (Aleve) is a drug that works slower than ibuprofen (Advil), but in the end will offer longer-term relief compared to the short-term benefit of ibuprofen.
 Furthermore, it is much better at targeting muscle tissue inflammations, pain that could be caused by a sprain, arthritis, or strained muscles. —Curiosity Aroused